Division of Research and Graduate Studies

 Student Teaching Credit.
 Student teaching credit is not ordinarily used on graduate degree programs.
 In unusual circumstances, if student teaching is demonstrably appropriate to a program, up to 3 units of such work may be approved by the University Graduate Committee.

 Credit by Examination.
 Credit by examination for coursework may be used to fulfill prerequisites, but may not be applied toward the graduate degree program.

 CR/NC Grading.
 Graduate students may not elect to take a course for a CR grade to fulfill either prerequisite or major program requirements unless the course is only available for CR/NC grading.
 A maximum of 6 units of CR-graded coursework may be applied to a 30-unit graduate degree program and a maximum of 12 units of CR-graded coursework may be applied to a 60-unit program.
 Some programs allow no CR-graded courses to be counted toward fulfillment of their degree requirements.

 Prohibited Coursework.
-Courses used to fulfill General Education curriculum (Capstone, Breadth, Integration or Multicultural/International), undergraduate writing "W" courses, lower-division courses, professional (300-level) courses, and courses used to fulfill the requirements for another degree may not be used in fulfillment of the program requirements for the graduate degree.
+Courses used to fulfill General Education curriculum (Foundation, Breadth, Integration or Multicultural/International), undergraduate writing "W" courses, lower-division courses, professional (300-level) courses, and courses used to fulfill the requirements for another degree may not be used in fulfillment of the program requirements for the graduate degree.